easyJet Baggage Allowance: The Complete Guide for 2025/26

 Large Cabin Bag (Paid Add-On)

-If you need a proper carry-on suitcase, you can add a large cabin bag to your booking.
-This goes in the overhead locker and allows you to bring a standard cabin-sized case on board.
+If you need a proper carry-on suitcase, you can add a large cabin bag.
+It goes in the overhead locker.

 For everyone else, a large cabin bag can be purchased as an add-on during booking or afterwards through the easyJet app or website.
 Prices vary by route and availability, but booking in advance is always cheaper than buying at the airport.